prometheus/client_java/README.md

 SessionFactory sessionFactory = entityManagerFactory.unwrap(SessionFactory.class);
 ```

+### Servlet Filter

+There is a servlet filter available for configuring

 ### Spring AOP

 There is a Spring AOP collector that allows you to annotate methods that you